catberry/catberry/docs/get-started.md

 app.startWhenReady();
 ```

-You need to create Catberry application instance, register external modules (non-catberry modules) into service locator and then invoke "startWhenReady()" method which will start application when DOM is ready.
+You need to create a Catberry application instance, register external modules (non-catberry modules) into service locator and then invoke "startWhenReady()" method which will start application when DOM is ready.

 ##"server.js" script

-This is initial back-end script which should starts HTTP server using [connect](https://github.com/senchalabs/connect)/[express](https://github.com/visionmedia/express).
+This is an initial back-end script that should starts HTTP server using [connect](https://github.com/senchalabs/connect)/[express](https://github.com/visionmedia/express).

 For example, the same chat service application: